vincentfusco/tt06_555/README.md

 The 555 Timer is the most widely used analog IC ever made [1].
 It was invented by Hans Camenzind in an era of IC design when layout was still done by cutting [Rubylith](https://en.wikipedia.org/wiki/Rubylith) by hand.

-The predecessor was the NE566 Voltage-Controlled Oscillator:
+Its predecessor was the NE566 Voltage-Controlled Oscillator:

 ![566 Oscillator](./docs/566_oscillator.PNG)